-- Germany has a distribution scheme based on total tax revenues and population numbers.
-Asylum seekers are distributed after an initial period in central reception facilities. - → Austria distributes asylum seekers mainly according to the population of the different Länder (provinces) based on an agreement between the federal government and provincial governments. - ⇒ The United Kingdom bases the decision on indicators relating to integration, like the availability of housing, ethnic diversity, employment opportunities, etc. The UK dispersal scheme provides financial support and housing conditional on the willingness of asylum seekers to agree on the dispersal. - □ In Finland, the municipalities voluntarily offer to accept asylum seekers.
+- ➡ Germany has a distribution scheme based on total tax revenues and population numbers.
+Asylum seekers are distributed after an initial period in central reception facilities. - Austria distributes asylum seekers mainly according to the population of the different Länder (provinces) based on an agreement between the federal government and provincial governments.
+If provinces fail in providing their share of accommodation facilities, the federal government has the right to establish accommodation for a number of refugees which amounts up to 1.5% of the inhabitants of any municipality. - ➡ The United Kingdom bases the decision on indicators relating to integration, like the availability of housing, ethnic diversity, employment opportunities, etc. The UK dispersal scheme provides financial support and housing conditional on the willingness of asylum seekers to agree on the dispersal. - □ In Finland, the municipalities voluntarily offer to accept asylum seekers.
 In turn, they receive financial compensation from the central government based on the bilateral agreements they have with the federal government. - Sweden generally places the responsibility to choose a municipality on the asylum seeker.
 Only if the asylum seeker does not find a place by him/herself is a system of dispersal invoked. - Similarly, in the French system the asylum seeker chooses the region him/herself.
 The respective region receives compensation from the central budget.

 Although there are significantly different preconditions between national realities and those at the EU level (e.g. the economic situation at the national level is more equal than between different EU MS and certainly also the asylum system per se is harmonised compared to the asylum systems in different EU MS), there is still much to be learned from such national experiences for the international level.
 Particularly in terms of the mechanisms, solutions implemented in the framework of national dispersal schemes are comparable to policy options discussed at the European level.
-For this reason, it seems
+For this reason, it seems appropriate to test the application of national dispersal schemes at the European level to get a better picture about the status quo and to possibly answer the question of whether the CEAS in its current form (and without a dispersal mechanism in place) indeed leads to an unequal and unjustified distribution of asylum seekers across the EU Member States.
+In the section below on 'policy options', some of the above-mentioned national practices are applied to the European level.
+Additionally, proposals for the (re-)distribution of asylum seekers by policymakers and scholars at the EU level are equally looked at in comparative manner.